-PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
+PROPOSED AMENDMENTS SUPPORT / Do not Support COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
 Clarifies that providers must not engage in false or misleading marketing practices, consistent with Australian Consumer Law.
 Support Marketing material must accurately identify the provider's association with any other providers, work- based or work-integrated learning opportunities, and prerequisites including English language.
-Support Specific provisions prevent a provider from undertaking to or guaranteeing that it can secure a migration or successful education assessment outcome.
+Support 1.3.4 which follows on from these provisions is extremely broad, stating that the provider must identify "any other information relevant to the registered provider, its courses or outcomes associated with those courses."
+Either this section should be more specific about what it is intended to refer to or specificity should be provided through guidelines. • Specific provisions prevent a provider from undertaking to or guaranteeing that it can secure a migration or successful education assessment outcome.
 Support